doctrine/phpcr-odm/README.md

 PHPCR ODM uses a [custom node type](https://github.com/doctrine/phpcr-odm/wiki/Custom-node-type-phpcr%3Amanaged) to track meta information without interfering with your content.
 We provide a command that makes it trivial to register this type and the phpcr namespace.

     php bin/phpcr doctrine:phpcr:register-system-node-types

 ## Running the tests

 This examples shows how to run the tests for jackrabbit.
-You can run the tests for the other backends (doctrine_dbal, midgard_mysql, midgard_sqlite) by replacing jackrabbit with the same commands.
+You can run the tests for the other backends.
 Just replace jackrabbit with the name of the backend you want to run.

-1. Make sure you have installed the submodules
+1. Make sure you have installed the dependencies
 2. Run this command to download jackrabbit and launch it (requires wget)

     ./tests/travis_jackrabbit.sh